This is a guide to install all needed systems, tools, download source code and get going with the development.

 In the Transaction List you can now that a transaction has taken place.

 Install SMTP server:

 To make the Banking App able to send e-mails, SMTP must be installed and WordPress must be configured to send e-mails.

-Most Linux server hosts already has SMTP installed and WordPress will automatically detect it.
+Most Linux server hosts already have SMTP installed and WordPress will automatically detect it.
 When running WordPress locally this is not usually the case, especially not for Windows.

-For testing purpose it may be easier to use your personal e-mail’s SMTP server.
+For the testing purpose, it may be easier to use your personal e-mail’s SMTP server.
 There is a plugin “WP Mail SMTP” that can reconfigure WordPress to use an external SMTP server:

 It can be downloaded and installed from the Plugins menu in the admin panel.
 Select Add New in the Plugins menu, search for “WP Mail SMTP” and select Install Now and Activate.

 Configure the plugin.
 Select Settings and Email.
 The plugin author’s homepage can give advice for configurations: http://www.callum-macdonald.com/code/wp-mail-smtp